Edmonton Housing Market Outlook 2026

 We’re curious…

-Edmonton’s home prices are expected to see slight increases in 2025.
+Edmonton’s home prices are expected to increase slightly in 2026.
 Edmonton remains one of Canada’s most affordable larger housing markets, and steady population growth and declining mortgage rates will drive modest price gains.

 Edmonton is an attractive option for buyers seeking affordability and long-term investment opportunities.
-Its lower home prices than other major cities and new housing developments make it ideal for first-time homebuyers (FTHB) and investors.
+Its lower home prices and new housing developments make it ideal for first-time homebuyers (FTHB) and investors.

 How will mortgage rates impact Edmonton’s housing market?

 Edmonton remains one of the most affordable cities in Canada.
-Prices for single-family homes and condos stay well below the national average, attracting buyers looking for value.
+Prices for single-family homes and condos stay well below the national average, attracting buyers seeking value.

 What trends will influence Edmonton’s housing market?

-Key trends include increasing population growth, demand for single-family homes, and a steady supply of new housing developments, keeping the market balanced.
+Key trends include rising population, demand for single-family homes, and a steady supply of new housing, keeping the market balanced.

 Why Choose nesto